Students learn about the genres of myths, folktales, and fairy tales through participation in a variety of online activities.

 Myth Writing With Jane Yolen (3-4 Days)

-After students read through Step 2: Brainstorming, Invite students to use the Myths Brainstorming Machine tool as part of the pre-writing process.
+After students read through the Brainstorming section, invite students to use the Myths Brainstorming Machine tool as part of the pre-writing process.
 Read aloud with students the note and the directions, and encourage a question and answer period about the process.
 Then schedule time for students to use the machine individually.
 Let students know not to visit the writing page of the machine until they are ready to write.
 Going there erases their previous work.
 Students can use the writing page to take notes or to write their draft copy of their myth.

 - Provide a brief summary of your favorite myth.